miroslavpopovic/it-events/README.md

 ## Legend

 The event name is the link to the event.
-User group meetups have `UG:` prefix, workshops have `Workshop:` prefix, conferences have no prefix.
+User group meetups have `UG:` prefix, workshops have a `Workshop:` prefix, conferences have no prefix.
 :date: All times are in UTC.
 :gb: English language by default, or country flag if the event is not on English.
 :globe_with_meridians: for an online event or a country flag for in-person events - :eu:.